 Now, you are able to handle bite-sized chunks and add them up to achieve your New Year’s Resolution!

 My Ultimate Money Blueprint helps you break down your big vision into smaller manageable bites.

 While we were adjusting from going from two incomes to one income, our New Year’s Resolution was to tighten up our discretionary spending – AKA Fun Spending.
 (For more on Fun Spending, check out the Cents Plan Formula).
 So, each month we would focus on mini goals.
 Each month we had mini goals, which included a no-fun spending month, no eating out month, no-spend date nights, etc.

-This is broken down even further in the Cents + Vision Planner as well as the Money Bliss Guides.
+This is broken down even further in My Ultimate Money Blueprint.
 By using these strategies, it helped us to stay focused on our big goal to transition from two incomes to one.